- Last update: 19.02.2021

 - Mass events may take place with a maximum of 10 people indoors and 50 people outdoors.

-The obligation to wear face masks in all indoor areas and selected public places still remains.
+- The obligation to wear face masks in all indoor areas and selected public places remain.

 - Visits to social care facilities are still prohibited, but visits to health care facilities are allowed with some restrictions.

 - The release does not apply to schools.
 The Ministry of Education announced that the schools will operate under the current fourth stage of the anti-epidemic system from Monday (November 30).

 - Museums and galleries will be able to open partially after six weeks.
 Galleries and museums can operate only at 25% capacity.

 - Libraries may also open.
 A limit of one client per 15 square meters of operating space will apply.
 So far, libraries could only operate as a takeaway window.